Bérgson

-Bérgson Gustavo Silveira da Silva (born 9 February 1991), simply known as Bérgson, is a Brazilian professional footballer who plays as a striker for Malaysia Super League club, Johor Darul Ta'zim.
+Bérgson Gustavo Silveira da Silva (born 9 February 1991), simply known as Bérgson, is a professional footballer who plays as a striker for Malaysia Super League club Johor Darul Ta'zim.
+Born in Brazil, he represents the Malaysia national team.

 During his time at Athletico Paranaense, he won the 2018 Copa Sudamericana.
-Bergson is the current all-time top scorer for Johor Darul Ta'zim with 157 goals and became the first player to score 100 goals for the club where he scored a total of 16 hat-tricks with the club.
+Bergson is also currently the all-time top scorer for Johor Darul Ta'zim with 196 goals and became the first player to score 100 goals for the club where he scored a total of 18 hat-tricks during his time with the Malaysian club.

 Club career

 Grêmio

-In 2006 at the age of 16 Bergson joined the Grêmio Youth Academy from Internacional.
-Here, Bérgson found great success winning the 2008 Taça Belo Horizonte de Juniores as well as two consecutive Campeonato Brasileiro Sub-20 in 2008 and 2009, finishing top goalscorer in the latter.
+In 2006, at the age of 15, Bergson joined the Grêmio Youth Academy from Internacional.
+Here, Bérgson found great success winning the 2008 Taça Belo Horizonte de Juniores as well as two consecutive Campeonato Brasileiro Sub-20 titles in 2008 and 2009, finishing as the top goalscorer in the latter.

 Bergson made his professional debut at the club in 2009.
-Bérgson became subject of a potential match fixing scandal in the penultimate game of the 2009 Brazilian Serie A season. while 2–1 down to league leaders Flamengo, was allegedly lipread telling teammate Douglas Costa to 'No longer shoot on goal'.
-The game finished 2–1 allowing Flamengo to win the league over fierce Grêmio rival, Internacional.
 In 2010, Bérgson scored his first professional goal in a 3–2 loss to Avai in the Copa do Brasil.
 Bergson struggled to obtain first-team opportunities due to the competition of several proven strikers at the club at the time such as Jonas, Leandro and William.

-In 2010, Bergson's form came to attention of the Brazil U20 set up being called up for two games.
+In 2010, Bergson's form came to the attention of the Brazil U20 set up being called up for two games.